Which do colleges like better—ACT or Digital SAT?

 When I give presentations to parents of students at specialized NYC high schools about “Demystifying the SAT and the ACT,” one of the first things I do is make an analogy that they can all understand: the SAT and the ACT are like Visa and Mastercard.

-It’s the same deal for the SAT and the ACT.
+It’s the same deal for the DSAT and the ACT.
 YOU may prefer one over the other, but they both do the same job (provide a standardized test score), so long as whichever test score you provide in your applications represents your abilities well!

 When my audience is students rather than parents, I often change the analogy slightly: The SAT and the ACT are like Coke and Pepsi.

-In short, neither test is “better” or “worse”: what matters is which one is “better” FOR YOU!
+Here’s the brass-tacks conclusion for you: neither test is “better” or “worse.”
+What matters is which test is “better” FOR YOU!
 As in, which one will show off your strengths better to admissions officers?
 Which one will YOU get a higher score on?

 How to decide between the SAT and the ACT